 Need a gig?
 Email firstname.lastname@example.org for more information on scheduling & compensation.
 Join us for Wednessday Open Mic Night so we can check you out.

 After you sign up as a customer of the Gastropub, add the following email to your contacts so you receive emails from us with discounts and updates: email@example.com

-We are open daily.
+We are open 7 days a week.
 Although we have posted closing times, this is to guarantee we will be open until then.
-If you want to stay later, we can, too!
+If you want to stay a bit later, we often can, too!